NushratJabenAurnima/CSE487_Mini_Projects/Mini Project 1/README.md

 ## 🔒 Security Notice
 Private keys, passphrases, and sensitive certificate materials are not included in this repository.
 All secret files (e.g., `*.key`) are excluded using `.gitignore` and stored securely offline.

----

-## 📌 Notes
-This project is intended for educational and academic purposes to demonstrate foundational concepts of PKI, TLS, and secure web communication.